 In project management, gantt charts are used for planning and scheduling projects.
 A gantt chart is incredibly useful because it allows you to simplify complex projects into an easy-to-follow plan and track the status of tasks as work progresses.

 Gantt charts also help you keep track of project deadlines, milestones, and hours worked so you can spot and address delays or overages before they wreak havoc on your project.

-Gantt charts are useful in almost any industry.
+Gantt charts are used by project managers, business owners, team leaders, and executives in many different industries across various departments.
 Here are just a few types of companies and teams that use gantt charts to plan, schedule, and execute their projects: